Taymouth Castle: The Black Book of Taymouth

 In 1855, the 2nd Marquess of Breadalbane allowed historical papers from the Breadalbane Charter Room to be published in printed form in a book called The Black Book of Taymouth.
 This book had in fact largely been written and compiled between 1598 and 1648 by William Bowie, although Cosmo Innes also contributed to the 1855 publication, which includes entries up to 1703.
 The book concentrates more on the history of the Central Highlands than that of the Breadalbane family, although this is referred to in the book.

 The book is written in Scots, with Bowie dedicating his version of the book to Sir Duncan Campbell of Glenorchy, 1st Baronet Campbell, otherwise known as Black Duncan.
 Bowie was both the tutor to Duncan's children and the family scribe.
 The book has been reprinted a number of times, including in 2015.

 Taymouth Castle ships

 There have been at least three ships with the name Taymouth Castle.
 The first was a sailing vessel, built in 1851 by John Scott & Sons.
 The second was a three-masted 'fully rigged' sailing vessel, built in 1865, by Charles Connell & Company.
-This was wrecked two years later, with the loss of all 19 crew and passengers on board, off the coast of Torr Head, County Antrim, Northern Ireland in 1867.
+This was wrecked in 1867, with the loss of all 19 crew and passengers on board, off the coast of Torr Head, County Antrim, Northern Ireland.
 There was also the Royal Mail steam ship Taymouth Castle, built in 1877 by Messrs Barclay Curle & Co.
 Despite having steam engines and a screw propeller, it also had two masts, giving it an early hybrid power source.